Ashc0d/JioRouterControls/readme.md

 ## 📶 Jio Router Reboot Automation
 This script automates logging into your Jio router’s admin panel and reboots the device to ensure stability after long uptime sessions.
-(for now it does reboot. i can expand it, if i am in mood.)
+(for now it does reboot.
+I can expand it, if I am in mood.)

 ---